Nom de guerre

-Noms de guerre were adopted for security reasons by members of World War II French Resistance and Polish resistance.
+were adopted for security reasons by members of World War II French Resistance and Polish resistance.
 Such pseudonyms are often adopted by military special-forces soldiers, such as members of the SAS and similar units of resistance fighters, terrorists, and guerrillas.
 This practice hides their identities and may protect their families from reprisals; it may also be a form of dissociation from domestic life.

-Some well-known men who adopted noms de guerre include Ilich Ramírez Sánchez (Carlos the Jackal); Willy Brandt, Chancellor of West Germany; Subcomandante Marcos, spokesman of the Zapatista Army of National Liberation (EZLN); and Ahmed al-Sharaa (Abu Mohammad al-Jolani), President of Syria.
-During Lehi's underground fight against the British in Mandatory Palestine, the organization's commander Yitzhak Shamir (later Prime Minister of Israel) adopted the nom de guerre "Michael", in honour of Ireland's Michael Collins.
-Pseudonym was also stylized as suedonim in a common misspelling of the original word so as to preserve the price of telegrams in World War I and II.
+Some well-known men who adopted include Ilich Ramírez Sánchez (Carlos the Jackal); Willy Brandt, Chancellor of West Germany; Subcomandante Marcos, spokesman of the Zapatista Army of National Liberation (EZLN); and Ahmed al-Sharaa (formerly known as Abu Mohammad al-Julani), President of Syria.
+During Lehi's underground fight against the British in Mandatory Palestine, the organization's commander Yitzhak Shamir (later Prime Minister of Israel) adopted the Michael, in honour of Ireland's Michael Collins.